Going veggie. Source: Flickr Image

 To help readers understand the content better, the following terms and glossaries have been provided.

-Operating Lease Liabilities: Operating lease liabilities refer to the financial obligations that a company has under an operating lease agreement.
+Lease Liabilities: Lease liabilities refer to the financial obligations that a lessee has under a lease agreement.

 Contractual Obligations: Contractual obligations refer to the commitments a company has agreed to under various contracts and agreements.
 These obligations can span several categories, including: